-James Stanley was appointed to the board of directors as a worker representative on July 29, 2015 for a four-year term.
+James Stanley serves on the board of directors as a worker representative.
 A lawyer, he brings with him 40 years representing the interests of workers before commissions, tribunals, arbitrations, appeal tribunals, boards and every level of court, including the Supreme Court of Canada.

 Stanley is a member of the Lily Lake Pavilion Board of Trustees and a board member of the Hatheway Trust.
 In the past, he has served as a member on the New Brunswick Electoral Boundaries Commission, a member of the board of trustees of the Campbellton Regional Hospital and chairperson of the local service district of Dalhousie Junction.
 He was also president of Local #3 of the Canadian Brotherhood of Railway, Transport and General Workers and a member of the executive of the Campbellton, Dalhousie and District Labour Council.